MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-single-server.md

 1. In the Operations console, in the navigation pane, select **Administration**.

 2. Under **Device Management**, select **Management Servers**.
-In the results pane, you should see the management server that you just installed with a green check mark in the Health State column.
+In the results pane, you should see the management server that you installed with a green check mark in the Health State column.

 ## Next steps